leoneperdigao/call2action/README.md

 - `WHISPER_DEVICE`: Device to use (cpu, cuda)
 - `WHISPER_COMPUTE_TYPE`: Compute type (int8, float16, float32)
 - `OUTPUT_DIR`: Directory for output files (default: output)
+- `PROMPTS_FILE`: Path to prompts configuration file (default: prompts.yaml)

 **Note**: For large transcripts, the summarizer automatically uses hierarchical processing with increased token limits (up to 8192 tokens for final summaries) to ensure complete summary generation.

+### Customizing Prompts

+All AI prompts are configured in `prompts.yaml`, making them easy to customize without modifying code.
+The prompts are designed to handle various meeting types (technical, business, planning, etc.) and generate structured summaries with:

+- Meeting overview and context
+- Identified participants
+- Key discussion points
+- Decisions made (or explicitly noting when none were made)
+- Action items and next steps
+- Open questions or concerns

+For detailed information on customizing prompts, see [PROMPTS_README.md](PROMPTS_README.md).

 ## Usage